The White-Ellery House—Past and Present

 Insights On Site

-Support for this program is provided by The Umberto Romano and Clorinda Romano Foundation which celebrates Umberto Romano’s (1906–1982) legacy on Cape Ann through arts education and appreciation and by fostering the work of emerging and/or working artists.
+Since 2010, the House has served as the backdrop for a series of one-day contemporary art installations.
+Support for these exhibitions has been provided by the Umberto Romano and Clorinda Romano Foundation, which celebrates Umberto Romano’s (1906–1982) legacy on Cape Ann through arts education and appreciation and by fostering the work of emerging and/or working artists.

-A collaboratively created installation using sculpture to explore issues related to Cape Ann’s fishing industry.
-Tim lives in Lanesville and is design professor at Olin College; Rob is Creative Director of Office in San Francisco.
+A collaboratively created installation that used sculpture to explore issues related to Cape Ann’s fishing industry ...

-An installation created from old tools and implements combined with mixed media from a series about war and inspired by lines from the Book of Isaiah.
-Christy lives in Gloucester and is professor emerita at Massachusetts College of Art.
+Created from old tools and implements combined with mixed media from a series about war and inspired by lines from the Book of Isaiah ...

 Sarah Wonson – Life Observed